 As a final test, we can consider the p-values from Sargan-Hansen J-test for over-identification in our core results.
-As discussed in Caetano, Caetano, and Escanciano (2022), a rejection of the null is a sign of potential violations of the homogeneity assumption.
-In Table A5 (see notes), we fail to reject the null in the Sargan-Hansen J-test, which provides our last piece of evidence in support of our homogeneity assumption.32
+As discussed in Caetano et al. (2023), a rejection of the null is a sign of potential violations of the homogeneity assumption.
+In Table A5 (see notes), we fail to reject the null in the Sargan-Hansen J-test, which provides our last piece of evidence in support of our homogeneity assumption.34